TravorFors/TravorFors.github.io/_pages/about.md

   *What's the difference of imaging and modeling?
 From my perspective, modeling is the process of attaching 'what we predict' to 'what we see'.
 For individuals, modeling will be more based on imaging rather than anatomical dissection.
 If biomedical engineers want to raise up more accurate ways for doctors to diagnosis or design treatment programs by modeling a patient, imaging is always the first way.
 As a result, for bio-geeks, developing imaging approaches under the goal of 'modeling someone' will be an attractive task.
 For biomedical engineers, that means developing imaging approaches specified for some medical missions.

 # 📝 Projects
-- Fast Clinal Examination of Antibiotic Infections: Image analysis script & Fast Identification <br />
+- Fast Clinal Examination of Antibiotic Infections: Image analysis script & Fast Strain Identification <br />
   Type: Assistant in project, SRTP (Research Training for Undergraduates) <br />
   Field: Digital Image Process, Biosensors  <br />
   Status: Preparing for the final defense <br />